Interior Architecture & Design

 The Master of Science program in Interior Architecture & Design at Drexel is an internationally recognized CIDA accredited First Professional MS degree that prepares students of diverse undergraduate backgrounds to become leaders in the field of interior design.
 Through an integrated studio approach, coursework teaches application of design concepts, technical information and hands-on skills to create a range of public, commercial, residential and institutional spaces.
 Students learn to transform space to address aesthetic, social, physical and psychological needs.
 In conjunction with the integrated studio, the program emphasizes independent research culminating in a master's thesis.
 The MS Interior Architecture & Design program was recently ranked 7th in the nation by Design Intelligence-America's Best Design Schools 2014.

-Comprised of 63 graduate credits, most students complete the MS Interior Architecture & Design program in two to three years, depending upon individual student backgrounds and the completion of all necessary prerequisites.
+Comprised of 69 graduate credits, most students complete the MS Interior Architecture & Design program in two to three years.

 For additional information on scholarships, fellowships and admission requirements, visit Graduate Admissions.